 Paydays.

 You will be paid on the last business day of the month.
-If the regular payday falls on a designated holiday, you will be paid on the last day the District office is open for business before the regular payday.
+If the regular payday falls on a designated holiday, you will be paid the business day previous to the holiday.

 Payroll Deductions

 NFPD is required by law to make certain deductions from your pay, including federal and state taxes, and social security or pension contributions.
 Group insurance premiums for eligible employees and dependent family members will be deducted from your pay each pay period once you complete the appropriate authorization forms.
 Payroll deductions also may be made from your pay pursuant to a separate written agreement with NFPD for the replacement cost of lost, destroyed, or unreturned NFPD property or as otherwise provided in this Handbook.
 Other deductions can only be made upon your specific request.